Astephens35/Misc-Coursework/README.md

 ### Geometric Brownian Motion.ipynb

 Simulating the Euler approximation of geometric brownian motion as well as the Ornstein-Uhlenbeck process.
 Matplotlib is used to graph sample paths, sample means, and true values of the processes over time.
-Scipy.stats is used to run
+Scipy.stats is used to calculate p-values.